• Ticket Fines and Penalties in Nevada

 The Nevada DMV employs a demerit points system, assigning points to your driving record with every traffic violation.
 The more serious the violation, the higher the point total.
 Points are deleted after one year from the conviction date, while the violation remains permanently on your record.

-When you accumulate between three and 11 points on your driving record, you're eligible to have three points removed (provided it's not part of a plea bargain agreement) by completing an NV DMV-approved safety course.
-For more information, read our page on Nevada Point Reduction.
+When you accumulate between 3 and 11 points on your driving record, you're eligible to have 3 points removed (provided it's not part of a plea bargain agreement) by completing an NV DMV-approved safety course.
+For more information, read our page on Traffic School.

 Points assignments for some of the Nevada's more common traffic violations include: